Samuel Taylor Coleridge: Early life and education

 He later wrote of his loneliness at school in the poem Frost at Midnight:

 "With unclosed lids, already had I dreamt/Of my sweet birth-place."

 From 1791 until 1794, Coleridge attended Jesus College, Cambridge.
 In 1792, he won the Browne Medal for an ode he wrote attacking the Atlantic slave trade.
-In December 1793, he left the college and enlisted in the British Army's 15th Light Dragoons using the false name "Silas Tomkyn Comberbache", perhaps because of debt accrued from studying at Jesus College or because the girl that he loved, Mary Evans, had rejected him.
+In December 1793, he left the college and enlisted in the British Army's 15th Light Dragoons under the false name "Silas Tomkyn Comberbache", perhaps because of debt accrued from studying at Jesus College or because the girl that he loved, Mary Evans, had rejected him.
 His brothers arranged for his discharge a few months later under the reason of "insanity" and he was readmitted to Jesus College, though he would never receive a degree from the university.